Mackenzie | January 14, 2020 | Digital Marketing

 But now that we're clear about how terrible outbound marketing used to be, we can talk about what outbound marketing is in 2020, and how it can be successful and useful today.
-We're going to focus on effective outbound marketing because even though there are companies out there still using traditional techniques like telemarketing, there are better, more efficient, and more positive ways to implement outbound marketing in 2020.
+We're going to focus on effective outbound digital marketing because even though there are companies out there still using traditional techniques like telemarketing, there are better, more efficient, and more positive ways to implement outbound marketing in 2020.

 In 2020, outbound marketing is an effective way to get your message in front of the right people immediately, and on a larger scale than organic and inbound tactics can deliver.

 It's important to remember that while outbound marketing has been frustrating to consumers in the past, it's still a successful marketing strategy when applied correctly in a non-interruptive way.
 As we move into 2020, outbound marketing will continue to evolve.
 We've already seen outbound marketing deliver results for our clients in forms like pay-per-click advertising, social media advertising, and even strategic outbound email campaigns, and we expect that trend to continue throughout this new year.

 In 2020, successful outbound marketing has less to do with what platforms you use, and more to do with how you apply your own strategy to those platforms.
 Let's take a look at what outbound marketing that works will look like in 2020.